-• Uncertainty: The term "uncertainty" in quality risk management means lack of knowledge 258about risks.
-The level of uncertainty that is associated with the area being risk assessed 259informs how much formality may be required to manage potential risks.
-Systematic 260approaches for acquiring, analysing, storing and disseminating scientific information are 261262essential for generating knowledge, which in turn informs all quality risk management 263activities.
-Uncertainty may be reduced via effective knowledge management, which enables 264accumulated and new information (both internal and external) to be used to support riskbased decisions throughout the lifecycle.
-265

-• Importance: The more important a risk-based decision is, the higher the level of formality that should be applied, and the greater the need to reduce the level of uncertainty associated with it.

-• Complexity: The more complex a process or subject area is to a quality risk management activity, the higher the level of formality that should be applied to assure product quality.
+- Uncertainty: The term "uncertainty" in quality risk management means lack of knowledge about hazards, harms and, consequently, their associated risks.
+The level of uncertainty that is associated with the area being risk assessed informs how much formality may be required to manage potential risks.
+Systematic approaches for acquiring, analysing, storing and disseminating scientific information are essential for generating knowledge, which in turn informs all quality risk management activities.
+Uncertainty may be reduced via effective knowledge management, which enables accumulated and new information (both internal and external) to be used to support risk-based decisions throughout the product lifecycle. - Importance: The more important a risk-based decision may be in relation to product quality, the higher the level of formality that should be applied, and the greater the need to reduce the level of uncertainty associated with it. - Complexity: The more complex a process or subject area is to a quality risk management activity, the higher the level of formality that should be applied to assure product quality.

-In general, higher levels of uncertainty, importance or complexity require more formal quality risk management approaches to manage potential risks and to support effective risk-based decision making.
+Higher levels of uncertainty, importance or complexity may require more formal quality risk management approaches to manage potential risks and to support effective risk-based decision-making.

-274 The overall approach for determining how much formality to apply during quality risk management activities should be described within the quality system.
+The overall approach for determining how much formality to apply during quality risk management activities should be described within the quality system.
 Resource constraints should not be used to justify the use of lower levels of formality in the quality risk management process.
+Risk scores, ratings and assessments should be based on an appropriate use of evidence, science and knowledge.
 Regardless of how much formality is applied, the robust management of risk is the goal of the process.
-This should be based on evidence, science and knowledge, where risk scores, ratings or assessments are supported by data or by an appropriate justification or rationale.

-281 The following may be characteristics of higher levels of formality:
+The following may be characteristics of higher levels of formality:

-- All parts of the quality risk management process (Risk Assessment, Risk Control, Risk Review and Risk Communication) are explicitly performed, and stand-alone quality risk management reports (or related documents) which address all aspects of the process may be generated and are documented (e.g., within the quality system). - Recognized or other quality risk management tools are used in some or all parts of the process. - A cross-functional team is assembled for the quality risk management activity.
-Use of a trained quality risk management facilitator may be integral to a higher formality process.
+- All parts of the quality risk management process (risk assessment, risk control, risk review and risk communication) are explicitly performed, and stand-alone quality risk management reports or related documents which address all aspects of the process may be generated and are documented (e.g., within the quality system). - Quality risk management tools, including those shown in Annex 1, are used in some or all parts of the process. - A cross-functional team is assembled for the quality risk management activity. - Use of a facilitator, with experience and knowledge of the quality risk management process, may be integral to a higher formality process.

-290 The following may be characteristics of lower levels of formality:
+The following may be characteristics of lower levels of formality:

-- One or more parts of the quality risk management process are not performed as stand-alone activities but are addressed within other elements of the quality system which may have risk assessment and risk control activities embedded within them. - Recognized or other quality risk management tools might not be used in some or all parts of the process.
-A cross functional team might not be necessary. - Stand-alone quality risk management reports might not be generated.
-The outcome of the quality risk management process is usually documented in the relevant parts of the quality system. - Note: Degrees of formality between the above higher and lower levels also exist and may beused.
+- One or more parts of the quality risk management process are not performed as standalone activities but are addressed within other elements of the quality system which may have risk assessment and risk control activities embedded within them. - Quality risk management tools might not be used in some or all parts of the process. - A cross-functional team might not be necessary. - Stand-alone quality risk management reports might not be generated.
+The outcome of the quality risk management process is usually documented in the relevant parts of the quality system.

-301 5.2 Risk-based Decision Making
+Note: As indicated above, degrees of formality between the above higher and lower levels also exist and may be used.

+5.2 Risk-Based Decision-Making